-- This attribute makes the audio or video start playing right away while the rest of the page is loading.
+- Makes the audio or video start playing right away, while the rest of the page is loading.
 You are advised not to use autoplaying video (or audio) on your sites, because users can find it really annoying.

-- This attribute makes the video (or audio) start playing again whenever it finishes.
+- Makes the video (or audio) start playing again whenever it finishes.
 This can also be annoying, so only use if really necessary.

-- This attribute causes the media to play with the sound turned off by default.
+- Causes the media to play with the sound turned off by default.

-- This attribute takes as its value the URL of an image, which will be displayed before the video is played.
-It is intended to be used for a splash or advertising screen.
+- The URL of an image which will be displayed before the video is played.
+It is intended to be used for a splash screen or advertising screen.

-this attribute is used in the element for buffering large files.
-It can take one of 3 values:
+Used for buffering large files; it can take one of three values:

 "none"does not buffer the file